-Activity 10: Minimum Rent SS #3: Increase in Positive Outcomes in Employment Status Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
-Report the following information separately for each category: (1) Employed Full-Time (2) Employed Part-Time (3) Enrolled in an Educational Program (4) Enrolled in Job Training Program (5) Unemployed (6) Other Head(s) of households in < <category name="">&gt; prior to implementation of the activity (number).
-This number may be zero.</category> Expected head(s) of households in < <category name&gt;&gt; after implementation of the activity (number).</category Actual head(s) of households in < <category name&gt;&gt; after implementation of the activity (number).</category Whether the outcome meets or exceeds the benchmark.
-Percentage of total work- able households in < <category name="">&gt; prior to implementation of activity (percent).
-This number may be zero.</category> Expected percentage of total work-able households in < <category name="">&gt; after implementation of the activity (percent).</category> Actual percentage of total work-able households in < <category name="">&gt; after implementation of the activity (percent).</category> Whether the outcome meets or exceeds the benchmark.
+Activity 10: Minimum Rent SS #3: Increase in Positive Outcomes in Employment Status Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved? information separately for each category: (1) Employed Full-Time (2) Employed Part-Time (3) Enrolled in an Educational Program (4) Enrolled in Job Training Program (5) Unemployed Head(s) of households in <category name="">&gt; prior to implementation of the activity (number).
+This number may be zero.</category> Expected head(s) of households in < <category name="">&gt; after implementation of the activity (number).</category> Actual head(s) of households in < <category name="">&gt; after implementation of the activity (number).</category> Whether the outcome meets or exceeds the benchmark.
+Percentage of total workable households in < <category name="">&gt; prior to implementation of activity (percent).
+This number may be zero.</category> Expected percentage of total work-able households in <category name="">&gt; after implementation of the activity (percent).</category> Actual percentage of total work-able households in < <category name="">&gt; after implementation of the activity (percent).</category> Whether the outcome meets or exceeds the benchmark.
 (1) Employed Full-Time Head(s) of work-able households employed full- time in FY 2016 is 6.
-The number of heads of household employed full- time is not expected to change as a result of this activity.
-Heads of work-able households employed full- time is 10.
+The number of heads of household employed full-time is not expected to change as a result of this activity.
+Heads of work-able households employed full- time is 22.
 Yes, the outcome meets and exceeds the benchmark for this metric.
-Percentage of total work- able households employed full-time in FY 2016 is 9%.
-The percentage of work-able households employed full- time is not expected to change as a result of this activity.
-Percentage of total work- able households employed full-time is 8%.
-No, the outcome does not meet the benchmark for this metric.
+The outcome is believed to be the result of other MTW activities.
+Percentage of total workable households employed full-time in FY 2016 is 9%.
+The percentage of work-able households employed full-time is not expected to change as a result of this activity.
+Percentage of total workable households employed full-time is 17%. .
+Yes, the outcome meets and exceeds the benchmark for this metric.
+The outcome is believed to be the result of other MTW activities.